AnAverageBeing/MaidBot/README.md

-# MaidBot
+# MaidBOT
-MY Discord Bot Base using JDA in java
+MY Discord BOT Base using JDA in java
  ## Commands
- - !ping -> retuns latency of bot
+ - !ping -> retuns latency of BOT
  - !help -> really do i need to explain it